 - mDNS requests

 - HTTP user agents

 - and more

 With l7-filter, packets from a specific protocol were marked with user-specified numbers in netfilter/iptables.
 For example, let's say an administrator wanted to force all HTTP and SMTP traffic through a local server on the network and block all HTTP and SMTP traffic to external servers on the Internet.
 The administrator's /etc/l7-filter.conf would look something like:

 http 3 smtp 4

 The administrator would then configure the iptables firewall rules to block or shape traffic using the mark number specified in the configuration file. l7-filter would put itself right in the middle of traffic flow in order to mark packets.

-l7-filter interacted via a simple configuration file, but the Netify Agent interacts with the operating system via a near real-time JSON data stream.
-With this change, developers are not just locked into making decisions by protocol - they can use any field coming out of the DPI engine, for example, flagging network traffic using weak encryption.
-You can find an example of the JSON data stream in the netifyd overview page.
+In addition, developers are not just locked into making decisions by protocol - they can use any metadata coming out of the DPI engine, for example, flagging network traffic using weak encryption.
+You can find an example of the Netify JSON data on the data streams page.